 More information is available on the CRIMFISH page of the AFMA website ('Fisheries Management' - 'Compliance' - 'Report Illegal Fishing').
-Important documents
+Important documents are listed in Table 4 overleaf.

 Table 4.
 Important documents relating to the management of Commonwealth fisheries and the Small Pelagic Fishery